devsparkn/TemplateHub/website/README.md

-# TemplateHub - NextJS Template Marketplace
+# 9abel - NextJS Template Marketplace

-A modern, fully-featured Next.js 14 application for a template marketplace with authentication, authorization, MongoDB integration, and Redux state management.
+A modern, fully-featured Next.js 15 application for a template marketplace with authentication, authorization, MongoDB integration, and Redux state management.

 ## Features